NBA Injury Report for Today

 Out

-The Suns listed Coffey as OUT for Sunday's (Mar.
-22) game against Toronto.
+The Suns listed Coffey as Out for Thursday's (Apr.
+2) game against the Hornets.

 Player HeadShot